 Valley-Wide Health Systems, Inc.

 CAPA is active in sponsoring legislation specific to PA practice in the state.
 CAPA also weighs-in on other legislation related to PA practice in line with CAPA's mission to advocate for PA practice in the state of Colorado and increasing access to quality healthcare for all Coloradans.

 CAPA legislative action is discussed and directed by the Governmental Affairs Committee with approval from the CAPA Board of Directors.
-CAPA works with a lobbyist who advocates for the legislative priorities of CAPA, assists with dialogue with legislators and key stakeholders, and allows CAPA to have a consistent voice present at the Colorado state capitol.
+CAPA works with a lobbyist who advocates for the legislative priorities of CAPA, assists with dialogue with legislators and key stakeholders, and allows CAPA to have a consistent voice present at the Colorado State Capitol.

-Stay tuned for more information regarding legislative priorities for the 2021 Colorado Legislative Session.
+Stay tuned for more information regarding legislative priorities for the 2022 Colorado Legislative Session.
 If you have additional questions, please contact CAPA or check out the Governmental Affairs Committee page.

 Interested in getting involved?

 Join CAPA!
 We are only as strong as our members, and as a representative organization, the more PAs we represent, the stronger our voice is!
 Check out additional membership benefits here.

 Check out what's going on with the Governmental Affairs Committee.